Single Bottle (30 Servings)

 What is the recommended daily serving for Curcumin Extreme?

-Take one (1) capsule per day with or without a meal.
+Take one (1) capsule daily with or without a meal.

 When should I start to see/feel the effects of this product?
 What should I expect?

 The antioxidant benefits of curcumin should be noticeable in about four to six weeks.
-Please remember that everyone’s body is different, so for some it may take longer to notice the benefits of curcumin.
+Please remember that everyone’s body is different.
+For some it may take longer to notice the benefits of curcumin.
 You should expect to feel better and healthier overall.*

 - Bhattacharyya, S., et al. Curcumin prevents tumor-induced T cell apoptosis through Stat-5a-mediated Bcl-2 induction.
 Journal of Biological Chemistry.
 282(22): 15954-15964.